 Single Rate Approximate Estimate

-In the initial stage of the project, the quantity surveyor has to prepare a preliminary estimate based on the Client’s brief.
-The preliminary estimate is more important to design the project within the available budget in a controlled manner.
+In the initial stage of the project, the Role of Quantity Surveyor is to prepare a Single Rate Approximate Estimate/preliminary estimate according to primary details provided by the client and designer.
+This preliminary estimate is very important for project planning within the client budget.
 There are two preliminary estimating techniques such as,

 - Single rate approximate estimate